jonasdasdefekte/The-Sage/README.md

 - 2 relics for any character
 - 1 potion for any character

 For details, feel free to check out our [design document](https://github.com/jonasdasdefekte/The-Sage/blob/master/The%20Sage "The Sage").
 You can also read on here for an introduction on the basic gameplay concepts.
+Further contents are: our [plans](https://github.com/jonasdasdefekte/The-Sage#our-plans-for-the-sage) for this mod, a brief guide [How To Mod The Spire](https://github.com/jonasdasdefekte/The-Sage#how-to-mod-the-spire), and a note for Modders about [Building](https://github.com/jonasdasdefekte/The-Sage#building-only-important-for-modders)

 ## Gameplay